Anyonic quasiparticles of hardcore anyons: Model

 where $Z_j\in\{z_1,z_2,\ldots,z_N\}$ is the position of the $j$th particle.
-From this expression, we observe that the wavefunction acquires a phase factor $e^{2\pi i q}$ if one of the particles is moved counter clockwise around one of the other particles.
+The choice of branch is the same as before, and we number the particles such that particles with higher indices are on sites with higher indices (i.e., if $Z_j=z_n$, $Z_k=z_m$, and $n<m$, then $j<k$).
+From this expression, we observe that the wavefunction acquires a phase factor $e^{\pi i q}$ if the $i$th particle and the $j$th particle are exchanged in the counterclockwise direction (see Appendix~\ref{Appendix: Exchange} for details).
 The state hence describes fermions if $q$ is odd, hardcore bosons if $q$ is even, and hardcore anyons if $q$ is non-integer.